Secret Beaches in Sayulita – Secluded & Adventurous Options

 How to get to the Beaches in Sayulita

 If you’re hoping to do a beach tour of Sayulita and the surrounding Riviera Nayarit you have a few options.
-I opted to walk or use the local bus, however you could also rent a car, golf cart, or bike.
+I opted to walk or use the local bus, however you could also rent a car, golf cart, or motorbike.
 There are plenty of rental options within the town of Sayulita so you can easily pop in anywhere to grab a set of wheels.

 The bus is the cheapest option to explore the secret beaches around Sayulita.
 Bus fares cost max $5 USD, but are often cheaper.
 The main bus station in Sayulita is here with routes going north to San Pancho, Las Lomas, Lo de Marcos, Ursulo Galván, Villa Morelos, Chula Vista, Monteón, and Guayabitos.